-- ents are contaminated with banned substances not listed on the label. - is, including vitamins and minerals, are not well-regulated and may cause a pos Nutritional/dietary supplem - 3.
-Student-athletes have tested positive and lost their eligibility using nutritional/dietary supplements. - Any product contain the a nutritional/dietary supplement ingredient is taken at risk.
+- are contaminated with banned substances not listed on the label 1.
+Many nutritional/dietary suppl - Nutritional/dietary supplement cluding vitamins and minerals, are not well-regulated and may cause a positi - 3.
+Student-athletes have tested positive and lost their eligibility using nutritional/dietary supplements. - ritional/dietary supplement ingredient is taken at risk 4.
+Any product containing